Complex Number Calculator

 Here sin and cos are basic trigonometric functions.
-These formulas are derived from the relations in the right triangle on the complex plane.
-In other words, the complex number can written as:
+We derive these formulas from the relations in the right triangle on the complex plane.
+In other words, we can write the complex number as: .

 There is also another way to rewrite this number, using the Euler formula:

-The polar form of complex numbers is very useful in various calculations, including multiplication, division, or even some more sophisticated ones.
-The exponential form is especially handy if you are not proficient enough in trigonometric laws, or you just prefer to work with powers.
+The polar form of complex numbers is handy in various calculations, including multiplication, division, and even some more sophisticated ones.
+The exponential form is convenient if you are not proficient enough in trigonometric laws or you just prefer to work with powers.

 Basic operations with complex numbers - sum and difference

-Re(F + G) = a + c is the real part of the sum, and
+where is the real part of the sum, and is imaginary one.

-Analogically, we can find the difference of these numbers:
+Analogically, we can find the difference between these numbers:

 Do you remember how to add or subtract two 2D vectors?
 It's precisely the same as we do it in this complex number calculator - you just need to add (or subtract) each pair of components separately, and that's it!